adnammit/movieAppV1/README.md

     - add sort by genre
     - allow sort by name, year, rating, watched, favorited
 * consolidate css into separate files if that makes sense
-* wow yr build takes one million years... see if you can delete some unused packages
+* wow yr build takes one million years... see if you can delete some unused packages or something

 ## DONE
 * refactor to use a centralized request mgr for cleaner code -- let components just be components